torvalds/linux/Documentation/input/joydev/joystick.rst

 Introduction
 ============

-The joystick driver for Linux provides support for a variety of joysticks and similar devices.
-It is based on a larger project aiming to support all input devices in Linux.
+The joystick driver for GNU/Linux provides support for a variety of joysticks and similar devices.
+It is based on a larger project aiming to support all input devices in GNU/Linux.

 The mailing list for the project is: